CQX96/CQX96-Linux/Documentation/cpu-freq/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ==============================================================================
-Linux CPUFreq - CPU frequency and voltage scaling code in the Linux(TM) kernel
+CQX96 CPUFreq - CPU frequency and voltage scaling code in the CQX96(TM) kernel
 ==============================================================================

-Author: Dominik Brodowski  <linux@brodo.de>
+Author: Dominik Brodowski  <CQX96@brodo.de>

    Clock scaling allows you to change the clock speed of the CPUs on the fly.
 This is a nice method to save battery power, because the lower